astroumd/admit/doc/sphinx/userguideintro.rst

 down to the `ADMIT in Your Web Browser`_ section on viewing data products.
-Right now, since ADMIT products are not yet in the archive, you should proceed to the next section to create simple ADMIT data products from an ALMA image in FITS or casa_ format.
+Right now, since ADMIT products are not yet in the archive, you should proceed to the next section to create simple ADMIT data products from an ALMA image in FITS or CASA_ format.

 Getting Started with ADMIT (for OS X users)
 ============================================

 You should have already installed ADMIT on your local machine (see `Install Guide`_).

-In the shell that you want to work, there must be a path to casa_.
+In the shell that you want to work, there must be a path to CASA_.

 .. code-block:: tcsh

       which casa

-on your OS X command line and you should see the path to casa_.
-If not, you need to either install casa or invoke your local script that defines your path to casa_.
+on your OS X command line and you should see the path to CASA_.
+If not, you need to either install CASA or invoke your local script that defines your path to CASA_.
 Similarly, admit should be in your path

 .. code-block:: tcsh